DevExpress/devextreme-documentation/concepts/Common/Data Analytics and BI/05 Embedded JS Reports/Embedded JS Reports.md

 [DevExpress Reporting](https://www.devexpress.com/subscriptions/reporting/) is a reporting solution designed for advanced reporting, and includes a rich design-time experience and extensive customization options.
+With JavaScript Reporting you can embed reports in your jQuery application.

 ![DevExpress Reporting](/images/Common/Embedded_Reports.png)